Non-reversible sampling schemes on submanifolds: Introduction

 In comparison to the literature, the current work is new in the following aspects.
 First, existing algorithms in the aforementioned work except~\cite{Zhang20} aim at sampling the Boltzmann distribution confined to submanifolds (i.e.\ without the determinant factor in $\mu$ \eqref{mu1-intro}), and therefore require importance sampling or modification of potential when sampling $\mu$.
-In contrast, similar to ~\cite{Zhang20}, the algorithm proposed in the current work directly samples $\mu$ and is therefore possibly more applicable in molecular dynamics applications, e.g.\ free energy calculation and model reduction.
+In contrast, similar to~\cite{Zhang20}, the algorithm proposed in the current work directly samples $\mu$ and is therefore expected to be more applicable in molecular dynamics applications, e.g.\ free energy calculation and model reduction.
 Second, the algorithm in the current work imposes constraints via ODE flows as opposed to Lagrange multipliers.
-Note that even though the map $\Theta^A$ in the scheme~\eqref{scheme-non-reversible} is defined as the long-time limit of \eqref{phi-map-a-intro}--\eqref{fun-cap-f-intro}, the number of iterations needed to compute $\Theta^A(x^{(\ell + \frac{1}{2})})$ (to reach certain given precision) is not large, due to the exponential convergence of \eqref{phi-map-a-intro}--\eqref{fun-cap-f-intro} when $x^{(\ell + \frac{1}{2})}$ is close to $\Sigma$.
-Moreover, when $k$ is mediate or large (e.g.\ $k\ge 10$), the total computational cost of the constraint step is comparable or even smaller than the cost of performing the constraint step via Newton's method (see \cite[Remark 3.9 and Example 2]{Zhang20}).
-Based on this we indeed expect that our algorithm scales well for high-dimensional applications in molecular dynamics and machine learning~\cite{leimkuhler-constraint-regularization-nn}, where $k$ is usually large.
+Note that even though the map $\Theta^A$ in the scheme~\eqref{scheme-non-reversible} is defined as the long-time limit of \eqref{phi-map-a-intro}--\eqref{fun-cap-f-intro}, in practice one uses a modified ODE flow that converges to $\Theta^A$ in finite time (see \eqref{phi-map-a-kappa} and Lemma~\ref{lemma-rescaled} for details).
+Moreover, when $k$ is medium or large (e.g.\ $k\ge 10$), the total computational cost of the constraint step is comparable or even smaller than the cost of performing the constraint step via Newton's method (see \cite[Remark 3.9 and Example 2]{Zhang20}).
+In contrast to the algorithms in \cite{multiple-projection-mcmc-submanifolds} which are built on numerical methods for computing multiple projections, the numerical scheme \eqref{scheme-non-reversible} only uses the gradients of $\xi$ and is relatively simpler to implement.
+Consequently, we indeed expect that our algorithm scales well for high-dimensional applications in molecular dynamics and machine learning~\cite{leimkuhler-constraint-regularization-nn}, where $\xi$ is non-trivial and $k$ is usually large.
 Third, by applying analytical tools in~\cite{DuncanLelievrePavliotis16}, we extend previous results for non-reversible dynamics on $\mathbb{R}^d$ to numerical schemes on submanifolds.
 To the best of our knowledge, sampling algorithms on submanifolds using non-reversible dynamics have not been considered before.